Marsupilami (video game): Gameplay

+Other items that can be collected include hearts and stars, which replenish Marsupilami's health and an alarm clock which gives the player 30 additional seconds to complete the level.
+A variety of enemies must also be defeated by being whipped to reach the end of each level.
+At various points of the game, the player is given hints on which power ups to use.

+The game consists of eight worlds of three levels each, which are followed by unique boss battle levels.
+After defeating each boss, the player is given a bonus level in which they either fight Mars the Black or collect litter from the ocean.
+The player is allowed to progress regardless of whether they beat the bonus level.

+Several levels were changed from the European release of the game in the North American release.
+Most of these changes alter which power ups the player is given and which obstacles are encountered and generally make the game easier.
+The North American version also gives players the choice to select the options menu on the home screen.

 Reception

 The game received average reviews.
 Next Generation said, "all in all, Marsupilami is a traditional side-scrolling platform game with the gameplay aimed toward a younger audience.
 If you're searching for the same old gameplay, Marsupilami is for you."
 Spanish magazine HobbyConsolas, however, gave it 82%.
 GamePro summed up the review by saying, "Marsupilami is packaged as a kid's game, but the stiff controls and quick timer make the puzzle solving tough and may drive younger gamers to tears.
 The perky, comical animations are pleasant enough, but the plucky, happy circus music grates.
 In short, keep this cart confined at your nearest retailer."
 (Note: GamePro gave the game 3.5/5 for graphics, 3/5 for sound, 1.5/5 for control, and 2.5/5 for fun factor.)